Lego Harry Potter: Years 5–7

-Lego Harry Potter: Years 5–7 is a Lego-themed action-adventure video game developed by Traveller's Tales and published by Warner Bros.
+Lego Harry Potter: Years 5–7 is an action-adventure game developed by Traveller's Tales and published by Warner Bros.
 Interactive Entertainment.
-Released on 11 November 2011 in North America and November 18 in Europe, the game is based on the Lego Harry Potter toy line and is based on the final three books and four films in the Harry Potter film series: Harry Potter and the Order of the Phoenix, Harry Potter and the Half-Blood Prince, Harry Potter and the Deathly Hallows – Part 1, and Harry Potter and the Deathly Hallows – Part 2.
-The game was released for the PlayStation 3, Xbox 360, PlayStation Portable, PlayStation Vita, Wii, Nintendo DS, Nintendo 3DS, Microsoft Windows, iOS and Android.
+The sequel to Lego Harry Potter: Years 1–4 (2010), it was released on 11 November 2011 in North America and November 18 in Europe.
+The game is based on the Lego Harry Potter toy line and is based on the final three books and four films in the Harry Potter film series: Order of the Phoenix (2007), Half-Blood Prince (2009), Deathly Hallows - Part 1 (2010), and Deathly Hallows - Part 2 (2011).
+The game was initially released for PlayStation 3, Xbox 360, PlayStation Portable, PlayStation Vita, Wii, Nintendo DS, Nintendo 3DS, and Microsoft Windows.
 The first of three trailers was released 6 October 2011, and the demo was released on 1 November.

-The game was released on Steam on 5 January 2012.
 The OS X version of the game was released by Feral Interactive on 22 March 2012.
 A mobile version of the game was released in May 2012 and September 2016 for iOS and Android, respectively.
-The game was released for the PlayStation 4 on 21 October 2016, as part of the Lego Harry Potter Collection, which bundles the game with its predecessor, Lego Harry Potter: Years 1–4 and was also released for the Nintendo Switch and Xbox One on 30 October 2018.
+The game was released for the PlayStation 4 on 21 October 2016, as part of the Lego Harry Potter Collection, which bundles the game with its predecessor, Lego Harry Potter: Years 1–4, and was also released for the Nintendo Switch and Xbox One on 30 October 2018.

-The game received generally positive reviews, especially to the humor added to the game's narrative.
+The game received generally positive reviews, especially for the humor added to the game's narrative.

 Gameplay

-Lego Harry Potter: Years 5–7s basis gameplay follows the standards of that of the previous game as adapted to the story of the last three books and four films, covering a wide range of new characters, locations and items.
-The online play feature that appeared in Lego Harry Potter Years 1–4 is absent from the PS3 and Xbox 360 versions of this game.
-Some additional quality of life changes was made, such as Wingardium Leviosa (for building and moving certain objects) no longer needing the spell to be selected to do said features.
+Lego Harry Potter: Years 5–7's basic gameplay is similar to that of the previous game, covering a wide range of new characters, locations and items adapted from the last three books and four films.
+The online play feature that appeared in Lego Harry Potter Years 1–4 is absent from the PS3 and Xbox 360 versions of the game.
+Some additional quality of life changes were made, such as Wingardium Leviosa no longer needing the spell to be selected for building and moving certain objects.